zanozano/suricata/README.md

 ### Clone the Repository

-You can clone this repository using Git.
+Clone this repository using Git.
 Open your terminal and run the following command:

 ```bash
 git clone https://github.com/yourusername/suricata-landing-page.git